 First, let’s start with some easier projects that add instant drama to your walls.
-To me, a quick DIY wall transformation is something I can get done in less than a few hours, and that doesn’t require me to wait for multiple coats of paint to dry.
+To me, a quick DIY wall transformation is something that can be completed in a few hours.
+Some of these ideas are non-permanent too, which means they are perfect for renters (or people who are afraid of commitment!).

-Kathy from Up To Date Interiors lives in a rental, so is limited to the types of wall treatments that she can add.
+Kathy from Up To Date Interiors lived in a rental and was limited to the types of wall treatments that she could add.
 Nevertheless, some washi tape was all that was needed to create a great feature wall behind her piano.

 I would classify these next three DIYs as projects that take a bit more time, and may involve a bit more skills and craftiness.
 Thankfully, these ladies have easy-to-follow tutorials, so even if you can’t wrap your head around something based on the pictures alone, they’ve broken down the steps for you!